davidjguru/davidjguru.github.io/_posts/2021-06-28-php-coding-reverse-geocoding-to-load-taxonomy-terms.md

 ![Taxonomy Terms field based in geodata]({{ site.baseurl }}/images/davidjguru_php_coding_reverse_geocoding_loading_taxonomy_terms_2.png)

 ### Getting data for Peru
 In Peru there are 24 departments, 25 regions, 196 provinces and 1838 districts.
 I need to save Department, Province and Districts for every item.
-In the former example I will catch the data from the Nominatim reverse endpoint, where Department="Ancash" , Province="Huarmey"  District="Culebras", adapting this:
+In the former example I will catch the data from the Nominatim reverse endpoint, where Department="Ancash" , Province="Huarmey"  District="Culebras", so based on the data received from Nominatim that you can see in a former example, I need to adapt this:

 - Department=state
 - Province=region
 - District=village

 ### Mounting the new container

+Ok, now I'm gonna launch the Nominatim container using my local Docker Installation and the selected URLs with data from my required country (Peru):

 ```bash
 $ docker run -it --rm \